Bantosito/semester_Exam2_Group41/readme.md

 	("pip install tkinter:" and "pip install PIL" in case they don't work "out of the box" )

-2.To run our code you must compile "appMain" with Python 3.8.4+ (May work with older versions of Python 3 too.)
+2.To run our code you must compile "reCharge.py" with Python 3.8.4+ (May work with older versions of Python 3 too.)

 3. reCharge has GUI (graphical user interface) and is operated using mouse.